 Please Note: need-based financial aid is available.

 Our desire is that any family that wants to be a part of SCCS will be able to, independent of financial status (contact us for more details).

 Tuition may be paid monthly (over 10 months) or yearly (in advance, 2% discount if paid in full by Aug 1).
-Please note that art fees are extra (they were $200 for FY12/13).
+Please note that art fees are an extra $240 for the year.
+K-4th grade field trip fee is $60 per year.
+New students in 1st-4th grade will purchase a Bible through the school in September.
 Seattle Classical Christian School admits students of any race, color, and national or ethnic origin.

 (MWF 1/2 time)

 |Third Child (yearly tuition)

 Afternoon enrichment (5 days) will be $3,400 per student for the year.
 We will have an afternoon enrichment program if enough students enroll.
 Please also let us know if you would prefer a 2-day or 3-day option.

 Click here to view/download the 2013-14 calendar (PDF) »